| Client-side object | |

 Description

-method to highlight the field and position the cursor for a user response.
+Use the select method to highlight the input area of a textarea field.
+You can use the select method with the focus method to highlight the field and position the cursor for a user response.
 This makes it easy for the user to replace all the text in the field.

 Example

-event handler to move the focus to a textarea field and select that field for changing:
+The following example uses an onClick event handler to move the focus to a textarea field and select that field for changing:

 <FORM NAME="myForm">